blamb31/blamb31/README.md

 Hey I’m Blake Lamb.
-I’m a Full Stack Web Developer currently working for MotivHealth Insurance company.
+I’m a Full Stack Web Developer currently working for Vinli.
 I enjoy learning and working with JavaScript based frameworks.
-I mainly work with Angular and Node, but have also worked with other technologies like React, C#, Python and others.
+I mainly work with Angular, Vue and Node, but have also worked with other technologies like React, C#, Python and others.

 In my free time I like to do things with my family and watch the Utah Jazz.
 I also really enjoy going camping and visiting State and National Parks.